Do I Have An Addiction? The Difference Between Physical Dependence And Addiction

 Detox is a process of removing a substance from your body.
 Sometimes this occurs through an acute, “cold turkey” process, or through a tapered approach, depending on the type of drug.

-If you have addiction, entering a medically supervised detox program, or finding an inpatient treatment center that offers detox services, is strongly encouraged.
+If you have an addiction, entering a medically supervised detox program or finding an inpatient treatment center that offers detox services is strongly encouraged.

 Addiction Treatment

-Detox alone isn’t a treatment for addiction.
-After you detox from a drug, additional medical and behavioral health treatment is recommended to help you stay off a former drug of abuse.
+Detox alone isn’t an addiction treatment.
+After you detox from a drug, additional medical and behavioral health treatment is recommended to help you stay off a former drug of misuse.

 This might include: